Knot contact homology as a planar limit of Chern-Simons theory: Comparison with knot contact homology

 Thus, we can define the map $\tilde{Y}$ by taking the unique $\Laur{1}$-linear map such that $\tilde{Y}({}_{\mathbf{p},a}v,{v}_{\mathbf{p'},a'})=0$ if the labels on the bottom of ${}_{\mathbf{p},a}v$ don't match those on top of $ {v}_{\mathbf{p'},a'}$, and $\tilde{Y}({}_{\mathbf{p},a}v,{v}_{\mathbf{p'},a'})$ is the image of $\ourlambda^{-p_1} aa'$ in $\ngab{K}$ otherwise.

 Now we only need to confirm $\Spidq{\mathbf{m},\boldsymbol{\epsilon}}{N}$-bilinearity.
-That is, we have to prove the compatibility with multiplication by $\gamma_{ij}$ for $i,j\in \{1,\dots, 2n\}$. \begin{enumerate} \item If $i,j\leq n$, then this is manifest from the definition. \item If $i\leq n <j$, then this follows from \cref{KCH3}.
-The diagram $\gamma_{ij}$ is an intermediate step in the proof of this equality; the first half uses equalities in ${}_{T_1} C'$ and the second half equalities in $C'_{T_2}$. \item If $j\leq n <i$, then this follows by the same argument as for \cref{KCH2}. \item If $n<i,j$, then this follows by the same argument from \cref{KCH1}.\qedhere \end{enumerate} \end{proof} This completes the proof of \cref{main-theorem}.
+That is, we have to prove the compatibility with multiplication by $\gamma_{ij}$ for $i,j\in \{1,\dots, 2n\}$. \begin{enumerate} \item If $i,j\leq n$, then this is manifest from the definition. \item If $i\leq n <j$, then this follows from \cref{ourCH3}.
+The diagram $\gamma_{ij}$ is an intermediate step in the proof of this equality; the first half uses equalities in ${}_{T_1} C'$ and the second half equalities in $C'_{T_2}$. \item If $j\leq n <i$, then this follows by the same argument as for \cref{ourCH2}. \item If $n<i,j$, then this follows by the same argument from \cref{ourCH1}.\qedhere \end{enumerate} Therefore, $\tilde{Y}$ descends to a well-defined map $Y\colon \ourab K\to \ngab K$.
+By construction, $Y$ and $Z$ are inverse to each other on the generators, so they are inverse isomorphisms. \end{proof} This completes the proof of \cref{main-theorem}.